 Well, things are very different nowadays.
 Job seekers have become way more open and direct about what they expect from the job title they’re getting, and more ready for negotiating compensation.

 Because of that, it has now become unacceptable for the recruiters to not include at least the salary range or the average salary when they search for a new role in the company.

 Of course, that process is not so simple, and you probably don’t feel very confident and need some salary negotiation tips.

 What percentage of salary can you negotiate?
-What to say in salary negotiation?
+What to say in a salary negotiation?
 Should you always negotiate salary?
-Should you accept first salary offer?
+Should you accept the first salary offer?